zeroluck/docs/sources/admin-guide/openid-connect/index.md

 The first thing you want to know about any OAuth2 API is where are the endpoints (i.e. what are the URLs where you call the APIs).
-OpenID Connect provides a very simple mechanism to accomlish this: make a GET request to `https://<domain>/.well-known/openid-configuration`
+OpenID Connect provides a very simple mechanism to accomplish this: make a GET request to `https://<domain>/.well-known/openid-configuration`

 [OpenID Connect Discovery](http://openid.net/specs/openid-connect-discovery-1_0.html) is based on